KULL-Centre/_2023_Blaabjerg_SSEmb/README.md

 XXX

 ## License
-Source code and model weights are licensed under the Apache Licence, Version 2.0.
+Source code and model weights are licensed under the MIT License.

 ## Acknowledgements
 Code for the MSA Transformer was developed by the ESM team at Meta Research:\